SukramJ/homematicip_local_climate_schedule_card/README.md

 If your thermostat supports multiple profiles (P1, P2, P3, etc.), use the dropdown in the card header to switch between them.

+### Understanding the Schedule Format

+The card uses the **Simple Format** from HomematicIP Local v2.0.0+, which consists of a **base temperature** and **temperature periods**.

+#### Base Temperature

+The base temperature is the default temperature that applies to all times not covered by an explicit period.
+Think of it as the "background" temperature for the day.

+**Example:** If your base temperature is 18°C and you have one period from 06:00-22:00 at 21°C:
+- 00:00-06:00: 18°C (base temperature)
+- 06:00-22:00: 21°C (explicit period)
+- 22:00-24:00: 18°C (base temperature)

+When you edit a schedule, the base temperature is shown at the top of the editor.
+You can adjust it to change the default temperature for all uncovered time periods.

+#### Automatic Block Merging

+The card automatically merges consecutive time blocks with the same temperature.
+This keeps your schedule clean and efficient.

+**Example:**
+- If you have 06:00-08:00 at 22°C followed by 08:00-10:00 at 22°C
+- The card will display and save this as a single block: 06:00-10:00 at 22°C

+This merging happens automatically when you save your schedule.

+#### Efficient Storage

+Only temperature periods that **differ from the base temperature** are stored.
+This means:
+- A simple schedule with one heating period uses only 1-2 entries
+- The thermostat fills gaps automatically with the base temperature

 ## Requirements

 - Home Assistant 2023.1 or newer